Geodesics in Jet Space: Set-up. Background. Theorems. Overview.

 for $x(t)$, insisting that $x(t)$ also satisfy the energy constraint

-which is, in disguise the arclength parameterization condition.
-Equation (\ref{F-curve1}) is Newton's equations for the potential $V(x) = \frac{1}{2} (F(x)) ^2$.
-The left hand side of equation (\ref{F-curve2}) is the conserved total energy for this Newton's equations.
+The energy constraint is the arc length parameterization condition in disguise.
+Equation (\ref{F-curve1}) is Newton's equation for the potential $V(x) = \frac{1}{2} (F(x)) ^2$.
+The left hand side of equation (\ref{F-curve2}) is the conserved total energy for this Newton's equation.

 Having found such an $x(t)$, next solve: